THE METAL ELEMENT – THE HIDDEN TREASURES

 Middle Palace Lung 1: Zhong Fu is both an entry point and the mu, or alarm, point for the lung meridian.
 Helps with breathing difficulties such as asthma, bronchial issues.
 If we are holding onto something, active massage in this area will release the tensions.

-- Cat-cow – synchronising of breath and using sounds of each animal change the effect of the breath
+- Cat-cow – synchronising of breath and using sounds of each animal changes the effect of the breath

 - Reverse Cow – placing the fingers towards the body, leaning away as much as you can